 Margarita Gluzberg (b.
 1968, Moscow) lives and works in London.
-She studied at Ruskin School of Drawing, Oxford University and Royal College of Art.
-She is Senior Tutor in Contemporary Visual Production, Fine Art, Royal Academy Schools, London.
+Studied at Ruskin School of Drawing, Oxford University and Royal College of Art.
+Gluzberg is Senior Tutor in Contemporary Visual Production, Fine Art, Royal Academy Schools, London.
 She was a Wingate Scholar at the British School in Rome.
 Select solo exhibitions include For Children Not For Children, Filet Space, London (2018); Black Friday, 4COSE, London (2015); Consumystic, Unseen Photo Fair, Amsterdam (2012); Avenue des Gobelins, Paradise Row, London (2011); Captive Bird Society (Dublin Edition), Kevin Kavanagh Gallery, Dublin (2009); Phonographicon, Zonca&Zonca, Milan (2008); and The Money Plot, Paradise Row, London (2008).
-Select group exhibitions include Double Take, Drawing Room, London, Photographer's Gallery, London (2016); House For Hanging, WestminsterWaste.Biz, London (2015); I’M Ten, IMT Gallery, London (2015); Paper Vernacular, Cutlog Contemporary Art Fair, New York (2013); Flights of Fancy, Babylon Cinema Mitte, Berlin, Jerwood Drawing prize, touring exhibition (2013); and Il Faut Être Absolument Moderne, Paradise Row, Istanbul (2009).
+Select group exhibitions include Double Take, Drawing Room and Photographer's Gallery, London (2016); House For Hanging, WestminsterWaste.Biz, London (2015); I’M Ten, IMT Gallery, London (2015); Paper Vernacular, Cutlog Contemporary Art Fair, New York (2013); Flights of Fancy, Babylon Cinema Mitte, Berlin, and Jerwood Drawing prize, touring exhibition (2013); and Il Faut Être Absolument Moderne, Paradise Row, Istanbul (2009).
 Her works are held in public and private collections including David Teiger, New York; UBS, London; Simmons & Simmons, London; Lodevans Collection, London; Royal College of Art, London; The Essel Collection, Vienna; and Jana Peel, London.

 Last updated: 24.01.2019